Windows10CE/csharp-resources/books.md

 A very large focus on small projects, and encourages trying problems before it gives you the answers.
 If you like exercises, this is the book I would pick.
 Highly encourage you to grab the paperback of this one and keep a pencil handy.
 Also has a bunch of supplimental resources on its GitHub page.

+### C# Programming Yellow Book
+Not going to link this one, avoid at all costs.
+It may be free, but the content is not worth your time.

 ## Intermediate

 ### [C# In Depth](https://csharpindepth.com/)